microflo/microflo/README.md

 -------
 MIT for the code in MicroFlo, see [./LICENSE](./LICENSE).

-Note that MicroFlo currently uses the Arduino, DallasTemperature and OneWire libraries, which are under the GNU LGPL.
+Note that some MicroFlo components may be under other licenses!

 Goals
 ----------
-1. People should not need to understand text-based, C style programming to be able to program microcontrollers.
+1. People should not need to understand text-based,
+C style programming to be able to program microcontrollers.
 But those that do know it should be able to use that knowledge, and be able to mix-and-match it with higher-level paradims within a single program.
 2. It should be possible to verify correctness of a microcontroller program in an automated way,